-While some find it relaxing, for many, 'cleaning the oven' is the definition of dull.
-But it's an important task that removes stuck-on food, grease and other waste that can attract harmful bacteria.
-A spick-and-span oven can also make your food taste better — another reason to move cleaning it to the top of your list!
+Some of us find it relaxing but for many, cleaning the oven is the definition of dull.
+But it's an important task that removes stuck-on food, grease and other waste that can attract harmful bacteria unless it’s cleaned.

-Our frequently asked questions are here to make a boring job bearable.
+Our frequently asked questions are here to help you make a boring job bearable.
 Follow along and learn everything from how to clean oven racks to the materials you'll need and more.

 What you’ll need to clean your oven